jkittner/gh-md-to-moodle/README.md

 - this tool uses the python package [gh-md-to-html](https://pypi.org/project/gh-md-to-html/) to convert the markdown to `html`
 - after this some JavaScript is added
   - the JavaScript appends another stylesheet to the loaded page and adds some inline css.
 This allows the page to render in GitHub styled markdown.

-## Not implemented yet

-- images are not supported yet